Superman and the Legion of Super-Heroes (1987): Plot

-Legion of Super-Heroes

-While the entire Legion mourns Superboy's death, four members are particularly outraged: Saturn Girl, one of the three founders who invited Superboy to join; Brainiac 5, who realizes that all of his theories about time travel are incorrect; Mon-El, who regards Superboy as a brother; and Duo Damsel, who previously had an unrequited crush on him.
-The four work together to kill the Time Trapper with help from honorary Legionnaire Rond Vidar, though one of Duo Damsel's bodies is destroyed.
+Superboy explains to the Legionnaires that the Time Trapper protected Earth in his era from destruction during the Crisis, and promised to keep it safe in return for Superboy's cooperation in defeating the Legion.
+When they find the Trapper, they engage him in battle, inadvertently smashing the machine that protected the pocket universe Earth from the effects of the Crisis.
+Superboy replaces the damaged unit with his own body.
+The gambit works and the Earth is saved, but the Boy of Steel is gravely weakened.
+With the Time Trapper having made time travel unsafe, Superboy flies the Legionnaires back to the 30th century, carrying the Time Bubble himself.
+Shortly after their arrival, Superboy dies in Mon-El's arms.
+The Legion mourns his death, remembering him as "the greatest hero of them all".

 Continuity

 The Man of Steel

 In post-Crisis on Infinite Earths continuity, Clark Kent does not become a superhero until adulthood.
 This creates major inconsistencies in Legion history, as Superboy was their primary inspiration.
 The storyline was written to correct continuity, establishing that Superboy is from another universe and that the Legion never visited the mainstream universe seen in post-Crisis continuity.

 Removal from the Superman family

 In the 1990s, Keith Giffen, Tom and Mary Bierbaum, and Al Gordon revised the Legion's history, replacing the Time Trapper with his former underling Glorith and having her banish Valor to the Phantom Zone.
 As a result, the storyline was rendered non-canonical.

 In 1994, DC released the Zero Hour: Crisis in Time! limited series, rebooting the Legion of Super-Heroes and having Valor serve as their inspiration instead of Superman.